inducer/loopy/doc/reference.rst

   .. note::

-      Loopy will automatically add a depdencies of reading instructions on writing instructions *if and only if* there is exactly one writing instruction for the written variable (temporary or argument).
+      Loopy will automatically add depdencies of reading instructions on writing instructions *if and only if* there is exactly one writing instruction for the written variable (temporary or argument).